pallet/pallet-fsm/README.md

 The `fsm` provides a simple state transition table.
 Transitions are verified against a set of permitted transitions.
-Optionally transitions run specified functions on entery and exit of a state.
+Optionally transitions run specified functions on entry and exit of a state.
 The `fsm` state is a keyword, and is maintained by the caller of the fsm.
 This state machine is purely functional.
 The `fsm` is just for verifying transition validity, and applying on-enter and on-exit functions.